jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 Grandpa dude always told the three of us Wallace boys that we were related to William Wallace.
 Yet, even as children—this was hard to believe.
 Like Jesus, I wondered—was William a real person?
 Or was he merely just a legend?

 My heroic journey took me to Salt Lake City, Utah as I was visiting for a men’s retreat there back in October of 2022.
-As I arrived early, having never been to Salt Lake before, I was so curious to see the Mormon Mothership Temple.
+As I arrived early and having never been to Salt Lake before, I was so curious to see the Mormon Mothership Temple.

 Upon visiting, I came across The Family Tree Center—and my curious mind obliged.
 How far back have the Mormons been able to trace my paternal line?